|life span|| |

 "I personally have not run into an unfriendly Biewer terrier," Torres says.

-They like to play, play, play when they're at home, whether it's with a toy, a stick, or a leaf.
-Your Biewers will show off for you, too, parading around with their favorite toy or a big stick they found outside.
-They're also prone to cases of the zoomies, so watch where you step if your Biewer is doing her best Tasmanian Devil routine.
+They like to play, play, play when they're at home, whether it's with a toy, a stick, or even a leaf.
+Your Biewer will show off for you, too, parading around with her favorite toy or a big stick she found outside.
+She's also prone to cases of the zoomies, so watch where you step if your Biewer is doing her best Tasmanian Devil routine.

 Being so small, they're excellent lap dogs who are very attuned to their owner's well-being.
-They'll jump up into your lap or onto your chest if they sense you aren't feeling too hot.
+They'll jump up into your lap or onto your chest if they sense you aren't feeling too hot and do their best to cheer you up with snuggles.

 As for training, Pruett will start training her Biewer terrier puppies when they're around 4–6 weeks old.
 She says she only needs a little time to teach cues like sit, lay down, and stay.
 As always, use positive reinforcement methods.